greyhats13/99co-technical-test/README.md

 Our repositories contain 4 services.
 So, Our CI need to detect which service directory that has changed.
 Our strategy to handle this is
 - Check the different between Head and working directory in current commit
 - if the file is changed in service_e, then our Codepipeline will build, tag, and push our docker image service to ECR.
+- Perform helm lint, helm packages, and helm repo --index
+- We can make our repository as Helm repository using Github Pages.
+It is not recommended, it is solely for simplicity in this technical test.

 ```yaml
 version: 0.2